US toll-free: 1 (800) 948-5563 | International: +1 (843) 849-0283 | UK: +44 (20) 3295-2100

 Edition: First Edition; First Printing

-Publisher: Charles Scribner's Sons, 1929, New York
+Publisher: New York: Charles Scribner's Sons, 1929.

 At the age of 18, Ernest Hemingway was eager to serve in the Great War, however, poor vision made him join the ambulance corps instead and was sent to France.
-Transferred to Italy, he became the first American wounded in that country during World War I. Hemingway came out of the European battlefields with a medal for valor and a wealth of experience that he would, 10 years later, turn into gold with A Farewell to Arms
+Transferred to Italy, he became the first American wounded in that country during World War I. Hemingway came out of the European battlefields with a medal for valor and a wealth of experience that he would, 10 years later, turn into gold with A Farewell to Arms; 8vo.

-Price: $11,000.00
+Price: $4,500.00

 Author Bio

-Hemingway, Ernest
+Ernest Hemingway

-Ernest Miller Hemingway (July 21, 1899 — July 2, 1961) was an American novelist, short-story writer, and journalist.
 He received the Pulitzer Prize in 1953 for The Old Man and the Sea, and the Nobel Prize in Literature in 1954.